Written by Paul J Bucknell on October, 08, 2025

 Second Door: Spiritual Life

-Opening the second door, we peer at our spiritual lives.
+Opening the second door, we observe our spiritual lives.
 There is some confusion between physical life and spiritual life.
-The Gospel of John distinguishes between the existence of physical life and spiritual life, spiritual communion with God.
+The Gospel of John distinguishes between physical existence and spiritual life, which is spiritual communion with God.

 9 There was the true Light which, coming into the world, enlightens every man.
 10 He was in the world, and the world was made through Him, and the world did not know Him” (John 1:1-10).

-The world was made through Him, Christ, and exists by Him.
-This is the physical life.
-Spiritual life, in its absence, is noted by the words, “But it did not know Him.”
-Their bodies live, yet their souls were disconnected from God.
-As John goes on, he speaks about spiritual life given to “those who believe in His name” and are “born of God” (John 1:13).
-Jesus further differentiates physical and spiritual life in John 3 in His discussion with Nicodemus.
+The world was created through Him, Christ, and exists because of Him.
+This is physical life.
+Spiritual life, when absent, is reflected in the words, “But it did not know Him.”
+Their bodies are alive, but their souls are disconnected from God.
+As John continues, he discusses the spiritual life given to “those who believe in His name” and are “born of God” (John 1:13).
+Jesus further distinguishes physical and spiritual life in John 3 during His conversation with Nicodemus.

-To spur my meditations on spiritual life, I must stare at my own casket.
-Paul emphasizes mankind’s spiritual unresponsiveness and deadness toward God apart from Christ (Ephesians 2:1-3).
-As I think on that, I step up my appreciation of God’s hand in restoring my relationship with Him.
+To deepen my meditations on spiritual life, I must gaze at my own casket.
+Paul highlights mankind’s spiritual deadness and unresponsiveness toward God apart from Christ (Ephesians 2:1-3).
+As I reflect on this, I grow more grateful for God’s hand in restoring my relationship with Him.
 I was spiritually unresponsive.

 “And you were dead in your trespasses and sins”